Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 ## Public VIFs

 - Are used to access AWS public zone services: both public services and services which have a public Elastic IP
-- They offer no direct access to private VPC services
+- They offer **no direct access to private VPC services**
-- We can access all public zone regions with one public VIF across AWS global network
+- We can access **all public zone regions with one public VIF** across AWS global network
 - AWS advertises all AWS public IP ranges to us, all traffic to AWS services will go over the AWS global network
 - We can advertise any public IPs we own over BGP, in case we don't have public IPs, we can work with AWS support to allocate some to us
 - Public VIFs support bi-directional BGP communities
-- Advertised prefixes are not transitive, our prefixes don't leave AWS
+- Advertised prefixes are not transitive, our prefixes don't leave AWS.
+This includes other customers, meaning we can route through a public VIF to other customer IP addresses (if they use Elastic IP addresses, routing will work)
 - Create a public VIF:
     - We pick the connection the VIF will run over
     - We chose the interface owner (this account or another)